Evaluation of Test-Time Adaptation Under Computational Time Constraints: Experiments

 \subsection{Episodic Evaluation of TTA}

-First, we consider an episodic evaluation of domain shifts, whereby $\mathcal S$ contains a single domain (\eg one corruption) from ImageNet-C. We analyze this simple and most common setup to assess the performance of TTA methods under real-time evaluation.
+First, we consider an episodic evaluation of domain shifts, whereby $\mathcal S$ contains a single domain (\emph{e.g.} one corruption) from ImageNet-C. We analyze this simple and most common setup to assess the performance of TTA methods under real-time evaluation.
 We report the error rates on all corruptions in Table~\ref{tab:imagenetc_episodic} and the average error rate across corruptions.
 We summarize the insights as follows:

-\textbf{(i) The performance of TTA methods usually degrades significantly when in the online setup.} Most methods induce a significant computational overhead, which prevents them from adapting to every sample from the test stream.
+\textbf{(i) The performance of TTA methods often degrades significantly under the realistic setup.} Most methods induce a significant computational overhead, which prevents them from adapting to every sample from the test stream.
 For example, the error rate increases by $7.5\%$ for TTAC-NQ and $4.3\%$ for TENT, where $\mathcal C(g_{\text{TTAC-NQ}}) = 12$ and $\mathcal C(g_{\text{TENT}})=3$ (see Table~\ref{tab:cg_methods}).
 That is, TENT adapts to one-third of the batches revealed by the stream, while TTAC-NQ adapts to one every twelve batches.

-\textbf{(ii) Very efficient methods, with $\mathcal C(g) = 1$, such as LAME and BN, do not lose in performance.} Evaluating such methods in offline or online setups is inconsequential, as their adaptation incurs negligible additional computation (since they adapt during the forward pass~\cite{adabn,bnadaptation} or by adjusting the logits \cite{lame} at a speed that pales in comparison to that of the stream).
-Interestingly, in our online evaluation, the simple BN~(published in 2020) with an average error rate of 66.7\% outperforms more recent and advanced methods such as SAR~(published in 2023) by 1.7\%.
+\textbf{(ii) Very efficient methods, with $\mathcal C(g) = 1$, such as LAME and BN, do not lose in performance.} Evaluating such methods in offline or realistic setups is inconsequential, as their adaptation incurs negligible additional computation (since they adapt during the forward pass~\cite{adabn,bnadaptation} or by adjusting the logits \cite{lame} at a speed that pales in comparison to that of the stream).
+Interestingly, in our realistic evaluation, the simple BN~(published in 2020) with an average error rate of 66.7\% outperforms more recent and advanced methods such as SAR~(published in 2023) by 1.7\%.
 Furthermore, AdaBN~(published in 2017) significantly outperforms the very recent diffusion-based DDA by a notable 13\%.